fbpx

 • We work specifically with the breath to help the nervous system to relax.

-• The oil massage is supported by gentle mobilisations, tractions and assisted (passive) yoga stretches - I'm doing the work; not you.
+• The oil massage is supported by gentle mobilisations, tractions and assisted (passive) yoga stretches if needed - I'm doing the work; not you.
 These help lengthen the tissues in a functional way, useful if you’ve had injuries.
 Through these gentle movements we help relax the tendons and ligaments, and improve the circulation and promote natural healing in joints.

-Why is Ayurvedic Yoga Massage so beneficial?
+Why is Therapeutic Ayurvedic Yoga Massage so beneficial?

 • Combining working close to your limits and using breathing to help activate the parasympathetic nervous system helps release tension from even the most ‘stuck’ parts of your body.